wkumari/draft-wkumari-dnsop-extended-error/README.md

    clear) for a domain for which it is not authoritative SHOULD include this EDE code in the REFUSED response.

-   Implementations should not set the R flag in this case (another nameserver might not be lame).
+   Implementations should set the R flag in this case (another nameserver might not be lame).

 4.4.
 Extended DNS Error Code 4 - Prohibited